Recover Hyper-V and virtual machines

 Perform item-level recovery (ILR)—DPM supports item-level recovery (ILR), which allows you to perform a specific recovery of files, folders, volumes, and virtual hard disks from a host-level backup of Hyper-V virtual machines to a network share or a volume on a DPM protected server.
 The DPM protection agent doesn’t have to be installed on the guest operating system of the virtual machine to perform item-level recovery.

 This table shows how these are supported for virtual machine backup scenarios.

 Using live migration

-The following table shows the supported and unsupported scenarios to recover files, folders, volumes, and VHDs by using ILR on a Hyper-V virtual machine.
+The following table shows the supported and unsupported scenarios for recovering files, folders, volumes, and virtual hard disks by using ILR on a Hyper-V virtual machine.

 Volumes or files/folders recovery

 Recovery from a virtual machine that has snapshots

 Recovery from a virtual hard disk that is partitioned by using dynamic disk partitioning